rvnminers-A-and-N/docker-meowcoin/README.md

-# docker-ravencoin
+# docker-meowcoin

-A dockerizaton of the ravencoin wallet and associated ccminer with x16r support.
+A dockerizaton of the meowcoin wallet, soon to include kawpowminer support from past associated ccminer with x16r support!

 # Wallet